dannys42/ClosureChain/README.md

 }
 ```

+Notes:
-Note: `chain` can be safely allowed to fall out-of-scope.  `chain` and the
+ * `chain` can be safely allowed to fall out-of-scope.  `chain` and the
-associated closures will not be released from memory until `link.success()` in
+   associated closures will not be released from memory until `link.success()`
-the last link is called.
+   in the last link is called.
+ * ClosureChains make no use of DispatchQueue or OperationQueue.
+Therefore
+   there is no guarantee that any link is executing on any specific
+   queue/thread.

 ## API Documentation